 S. Lawrenson (2012).
 Revolution, Rebellion and a Rajah from Rohilkhand: Recontextualizing Elizabeth Hamilton's Translation of the Letters of a Hindoo Rajah.
 Studies in Romanticism.
 51(2), pp.125-147.

 S. Lawrenson (2011).
 Frances Sheridan's The History of Nourjahad and the Sultan of Smock-Alley.
 Eighteenth-Century Ireland/Iris an dá Chultúr.
 26, pp.24-50.

 SM.
-Lawrenson (2018).
+Lawrenson (2019).
 Prudence and Prejudice in Maria Edgeworth’s ‘Murad the Unlucky’.
 In: Ireland’s Imperial Connections, 1775-1947 Daniel S. Roberts and Jonathan Jeffrey Wright.
-Palgrave Macmillan,
+Cambridge Imperial and Post-Colonial Studies Series, Palgrave Macmillan,